-The location on z/OS UNIX to which the Web service binding file will be written.
+The location on z/OS UNIX to which the web service binding file is written.

-Note: If the file is to be used with the PIPELINE scanning mechanism it must have the extension .wsbind.
+Note: If the file is to be used with the pipeline scanning mechanism it must have the extension .wsbind.

 WSDL=/u/exampleapp/wsdl/inquireSingle.wsdl